 Spouses and dependents of the UK Ancestral holder

-An Ancestry visa holder can apply for their spouse, civil partner, unmarried partner and dependent children to join them in the UK.
+An Ancestry visa holder can apply for their spouse, civil partner, unmarried partner, and dependent children to join them in the UK.
 The dependents will be granted the same period of leave as the main applicant.
 They will also be able to work without restriction.

 Length of stay and right to work

-The visa is granted for a period of five years.
+The visa is granted for five years.

 There are no work restrictions on the holder of the Ancestry visa and their dependents.
-Note, however, that in order to be eligible to apply for Indefinite Leave to Remain, the applicant must be able to provide evidence that they have been working during the five years of their UK Ancestry visa.
+Note, however, that to be eligible to apply for Indefinite Leave to Remain, the applicant must be able to provide evidence that they have been working during the five years of their UK Ancestry visa.